n8n v2.0 breaking changes#

 Set default value for N8N_RESTRICT_FILE_ACCESS_TO#

 n8n will set a default value for N8N_RESTRICT_FILE_ACCESS_TO to control where file operations can occur.
 This affects the ReadWriteFile and ReadBinaryFiles nodes.
-By default, these nodes can only access files in the ./data directory inside the n8n home folder.
+By default, these nodes can only access files in the ~/.n8n-files directory.

 Migration path: Review your workflows that use file nodes and make sure they only access files in the allowed directory.
 If you need to allow access to other directories, set the N8N_RESTRICT_FILE_ACCESS_TO environment variable to your desired path.